Kabaddi Federation of Uganda

 The Kabaddi Federation of Uganda was founded in 2017 and its affiliated to International Kabaddi Federation since 2017.
 It organises both the men as well the women's national Kabaddi team and organises the Uganda Kabaddi League.

 Location

-The Kabaddi Federation of Uganda headquarters is located on Plot 12/16, Mapeera road, Nalukolongo, Rubaga Division in Kampala District.
+The Kabaddi Federation of Uganda headquarters are located on Plot 12/16, Mapeera road, Nalukolongo, Rubaga Division in Kampala District.

 Organisation

-In February 2019, the National Council Of Uganda certified the Kabaddi Federation of Uganda as one of the sports in the country.
+Established in 2017 and registered with the National Council Of Sports in 2019 certified the Kabaddi Federation of Uganda as one of the sports in the country.

+It is affiliated with the International Kabaddi Federation.

 Competition

-In November 2019, Uganda Kabaddi team competited in the Junior World Kabaddi Championship which took place in Iran.
+In November 2019, Uganda Kabaddi team competed in the Junior World Kabaddi Championship which took place in Iran.